Coffee is a Fruit: Why is your cup filled with a seed infusion?

 The Big Two: Arabica vs. Robusta

-Although they look similar after roasting, they are two completely different sensory profiles and cultivation requirements.
+Although they look similar after roasting, they represent two completely different sensory profiles and cultivation requirements.

 Feature Arabica (Noble) Robusta (Strength)